sigstore/docs/content/en/cosign/signing_with_blobs.md

 ## Keyless signing of blobs and files

 Cosign supports identity-based signing, associating an ephemeral signing key with an identity from an OpenID Connect provider.
 We refer to this process as "keyless signing".
-The `cosign sign-blob` command can be used to sign standard files as well as blobs.
-Signature and certificate information can be sent to a bundled text file, which makes key management invisible infrastructure.
-Using a bundle is the recommended way of signing a blob.
+You use `cosign sign-blob` to sign standard files as well as blobs.
+You can store signature and certificate information either as separate file, or in a bundled text file, but using a bundle is the recommended way of signing a blob, as users can specify just the bundle name instead of separate files for the signature and certificate.
 Use the `cosign` command to sign:

 ```shell
 $ cosign sign-blob <file> --bundle cosign.bundle